Fate/stay night: Heaven's Feel I. presage flower: Production

 An adaptation of the Heaven's Feel route was first announced by Ufotable, the animation studio that produced the Unlimited Blade Works anime adaptation, on July 27, 2014 with the release of a preview featuring characters Shirou Emiya and Sakura Matou.
 In March 2016, Ufotable announced that the movie would be split into a trilogy.
 The theme song for the film was composed by Yuki Kajiura and performed by Aimer, titled "Hana no Uta" (花の唄).
 "Hana no Uta" highly focuses on Sakura's character.

 Director Tomonori Sudo said he wanted to further explore the past between Shirou and heroine Sakura Matou, as he believes their relationship is the most important part of the story.
 Producer Yuma Takahashi had similar opinions, believing the style of some scenes that symbolize the romance between Shirou and Sakura were needed.
 These scenes were mostly included by Ufotable, as Takahashi believes people might want to watch the film again.
 Noriaki Sugiyama expressed pleasure for working as Shirou again while also noting him to act in a different way to the different route the films are taking based on the visual novel.
 Voice actress Noriko Shitaya enjoyed the new level of depth brought to Sakura due to how the scenes explore her feelings towards Shirou.
 Bryce Papenbrook looked forward to Shirou's role in the Heaven's Feel movie due to how different he is from other series, mostly due to his relationship with Sakura.

 Release

 The film was released in Japan on October 14, 2017.
 Aniplex of America screened the first film theatrically in the U.S from November 3, 2017.
+ODEX later confirmed to premiere the film in Singapore on January 6, 2018, at Plaza Singapura, and Philippines on February 3, 2018, with its screening took place on February 7.
 Madman Entertainment announced that it would premiere the film in Australia at Madman Anime Festival in Melbourne on November 4, 2017, with a wider release to follow on November 16, 2017.
 Presage Flower premiered in the United Kingdom at Scotland Loves Anime on October 14, 2018, with MVM Entertainment releasing the films on home video.
 The Japanese Blu-ray/DVD for Presage Flower was released on May 9, 2018, with the English release on November 20, 2018.